aiven/aiven-operator/docs/docs/api-reference/clickhousegrant.md

 ClickhouseGrant is the Schema for the ClickhouseGrants API

 !!!
-Warning "Ambiguity in the `GRANT` syntax"
+Warning

-    Due to [an ambiguity](https://github.com/aiven/ospo-tracker/issues/350) in the `GRANT` syntax in Clickhouse, you should not have users and roles with the same name.
-It is not clear if a grant refers to the user or the role.
+    Due to the way ClickHouse operates, updating this resource first revokes the existing privileges.

 **Required**